stfc/PSyclone/tutorial/nemo_hands_on/2_nemo_profiling/README.md

 addition of profiling instrumentation (https://psyclone.readthedocs.io/en/stable/profiling.html).
 For demonstration purposes we will be using the 'simple-timing' library distributed with PSyclone since that has no dependencies.
+(PSyclone provides wrapper libraries for 'proper' profiling tools such as DrHook and NVIDIA's nvtx but they are beyond the scope of this tutorial.)

 1. Use the supplied Makefile to generate a version of the mini-app with profiling automatically inserted around each routine: